|Communication Arts - Article Databases

 The Reference Collection includes subject encyclopedias, specialized dictionaries, handbooks and similar materials.
 To find specific reference titles, use

 the Library catalog and limit your results to "Reference Collection."
+Reference books cannot be

 Books are shelved in Library of Congress (LC) call number order, so